Page content

 Newcomer Award

-DMEA Newcomer Award: Apply with your visionary thesis in e-health
+DMEA sparks Award: Apply with your visionary thesis in e-health

 Every year, the DMEA honours the most outstanding Bachelor's and Master's theses in the fields of medical informatics, e-health, health IT, health management, health economics and healthcare management as well as related degree programmes.